tomvanbraeckel/yamcs.github.com/docs/studio/Navigator.md

 The default Yamcs Studio distribution handles <tt>*.def</tt> and <tt>*.opi</tt> files.
 It also comes with a built-in text editor for basic editing of many other types of files as well (including <tt>*.txt</tt>, <tt>*.js</tt> and <tt>*.py</tt>).

-Use right-click, **Open With** for more control over how the file is to be opened.
+Use right-click **Open With** for more control over how the file is to be opened.

 #### Searching
 An advanced search and replace dialog is available from the **Search** menu.
 If you select a node in the navigator before opening the Search dialog, this dialog will be configured to only search resources under that node.

 ![Search](/assets/studio/search.png){: .center-image }

 Your search can include wildcard characters, and can be further specified to only a specific set of resources.
-The results will be opened in a the **Search** view which also allows for replacing occurrences upon right-click.
+The results will be opened in a **Search** view which also allows for replacing occurrences upon right-click.

 ![Search Results](/assets/studio/search-results.png){: .center-image }